-Early morning arson destroys vacant house on Adams Ave
+Early morning arson destroys vacant house off Plank Road

 Latest Weather Blog

-Early morning arson destroys vacant house on Adams Ave
+Early morning arson destroys vacant house off Plank Road

-BATON ROUGE - Authorities with the Baton Rouge Fire Department are investigating an early Sunday morning arson.
+BATON ROUGE - Officials say a fire that destroyed a house off Plank Road early Sunday morning was intentionally set.

-Firefighters arrived on the scene of a vacant house fire on Adams Ave. shortly after 6 a.m.
-Sunday morning.
-They controlled the fire and prevented it from spreading to neighboring houses.
+According to the Baton Rouge Fire Department, it responded to the blaze at a vacant house on Adams Avenue, just off Plank Road, shortly after 6 a.m.
+Sunday.

-A fire investigator was called to the scene and determined that the fire was intentionally set.
+Crews arrived to find the home fully engulfed in flames, and they were able to extinguish the fire before it could spread to neighboring homes.
+The house was a total loss, officials say.

+Investigators later determined the cause of the fire was arson.
 There is no suspect at this time.

 Trending News